• Skip to primary navigation

 • Unsalted butter - the muffins will be too salty if you use regular butter.

-• Caramel sauce - adds yummy caramel flavour to the muffins.
+• Caramel sauce - adds yummy caramel flavor to the muffins.
 Caramel sauce can get lost when mixed into the batter so it is added when the muffin batter is spooned into the cases to ensure you can taste it to the full.

 • Milk - makes the muffins deliciously moist.
 Use full fat or semi-skimmed.